feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 helm repo update
 ```

-1. Run Helm Install
+3. Run Helm Install

 ```
 helm install feast-release feast-charts/feast-feature-server \
     --set feature_store_yaml_base64=$(base64 feature_store.yaml)
 ```

-This chart will deploy a single service.
+This will deploy a single service.
 The service must have read access to the registry file on cloud storage.
 It will keep a copy of the registry in their memory and periodically refresh it, so expect some delays in update propagation in exchange for better performance.

 ## 5. Using environment variables in your yaml configuration